 ≥ 27 kg/m2 to < 30 kg/m2 (overweight) in the presence of at least one weight-related comorbid condition (e.g., hypertension, dyslipidaemia, obstructive sleep apnoea, cardiovascular disease, prediabetes, or type 2 diabetes mellitus).

-For trial results with respect to obstructive sleep apnoea (OSA), see section 5.1.
+For trial results with respect to obstructive sleep apnoea (OSA) and heart failure with preserved ejection fraction (HFpEF), see section 5.1.

 4.2 Posology and method of administration